STERIS Corporation - Helping to provide a healthier today and a safer tomorrow.

 What is a Bowie-Dick Test?

-To fully answer why this test is still important today, we must first understand why it is important to remove air from the sterilizer.
-Air within a steam sterilizer is often referred to as a non-condensable gas (NCG).
+To fully answer why Bowie-Dick tests are still important today, we must first understand why removing air from the sterilizer is important.
+The air within a steam sterilizer is often referred to as a non-condensable gas (NCG).
 As the name indicates, non-condensable gases do not condense when touching a colder item.
 These gases act like a shield between the steam and the item, potentially shielding bacteria and preventing proper sterilization.

 Even today’s sterilizers are not capable of detecting NCG because it could be hiding anywhere in the chamber.
-Sensors would need to be placed within the packs exactly where the NCG would either be trapped or collected in order to detect it.
-This is not possible and supports why air-removal tests are still very relevant to today’s modern sterilizers for autoclave testing.
-The Vacuum Leak Test programmed on your autoclaved only measures the integrity of the sealed pressure vessel and associated piping to assure air is not being admitted to the sterilizer during the vacuum draw downs.
+Sensors would need to be placed within the packs exactly where the NCG would either be trapped or collected to detect it.
+This is not possible, which supports why air-removal tests are still very relevant to today’s modern sterilizers for autoclave testing.
+The Vacuum Leak Test programmed on your autoclave only measures the integrity of the sealed pressure vessel and associated piping to ensure air is not admitted to the sterilizer during the vacuum drawdowns.

-In addition to air-removal, modern Bowie-Dick Tests such as the VERIFY® Bowie-Dick Test Pack provide a critical control for sterilizer performance and verification of steam quality.
-It ensures the sterilizer can provide the validated preconditioning required, and aid in detection of steam quality that could interfere with sterilization of complex instrumentation.
+In addition to air removal, modern Bowie-Dick Tests, such as the VERIFY® Bowie-Dick Test Pack, provide a critical control for sterilizer performance and verification of steam quality.
+It ensures the sterilizer can provide the validated preconditioning required and aid in the detection of steam quality that could interfere with the sterilization of complex instrumentation.

 View the STERIS University course